 I recently discovered and gave Wix’s website builder a shot for alternatives’s sake since I’ve been using WordPress for a number of years.
 In this review, I’d like to share my results, thoughts and if you too should try using this program.
-I’ll be showing you the pros, cons of Wix as well as my personal approache/s to building websites.
+I’ll be showing you the pros, cons of this program as well as my personal approache/s to building websites.

 What exactly is Wix?

 It is a website building program that takes away most of the red tape that usually comes with making them.
 This includes:

 - Registering your domain name with places like Godaddy.com or Namecheap.com.
 Usually domains will run you about $10 a year.

 - Getting hosting which can cost anywhere from $1-$6 a month.

 - Figuring out how to edit and create a beautiful looking page.
 This is especially difficult for most people who have little/no experience in building pages.

 With this page builder, most of that above red tape is taken out.
 You can try out this program once for free without having to enter any personal information.
 This is a great way to “test the waters” and see exactly how it can work for you.

 - 1 free page to test out the system (but there is a con about this I will shortly point to).

 - Good support if you encounter any issues and/or need help.